Tennessee Williams: Career

-Williams's work reached wide audiences in the early 1950s when The Glass Menagerie and A Streetcar Named Desire were adapted as motion pictures.
+Williams's work reached wider audiences in the early 1950s when The Glass Menagerie and A Streetcar Named Desire were adapted into motion pictures.
 Later plays also adapted for the screen included Cat on a Hot Tin Roof, The Rose Tattoo, Orpheus Descending, The Night of the Iguana, Sweet Bird of Youth, and Summer and Smoke.

 After the extraordinary successes of the 1940s and 1950s, he had more personal turmoil and theatrical failures in the 1960s and 1970s.
 Although he continued to write every day, the quality of his work suffered from his increasing alcohol and drug consumption, as well as occasional poor choices of collaborators.
-In 1963, his partner Frank Merlo died.

 Consumed by depression over the loss, and in and out of treatment facilities while under the control of his mother and brother Dakin, Williams spiraled downward.
 His plays Kingdom of Earth (1967), In the Bar of a Tokyo Hotel (1969), Small Craft Warnings (1973), The Two Character Play (also called Out Cry, 1973), The Red Devil Battery Sign (1976), Vieux Carré (1978), Clothes for a Summer Hotel (1980), and others were all box office failures.
 Negative press notices wore down his spirit.

+Williams served as the president of the jury for the 29th Cannes Film Festival in 1976.

+In 1974, Williams received the St. Louis Literary Award from the Saint Louis University Library Associates.
+In 1979, four years before his death, he was inducted into the American Theater Hall of Fame.

 His last play, A House Not Meant to Stand, was produced in Chicago in 1982.
 Despite largely positive reviews, it ran for only 40 performances.

-Critics and audiences alike failed to appreciate Williams's new style and the approach to theater he developed during the 1970s.

-In 1974, Williams received the St. Louis Literary Award from the Saint Louis University Library Associates.
-In 1979, four years before his death, he was inducted into the American Theater Hall of Fame.